 M.03.02.01.02 / M.177

 News of my neighbour’s mourning has spread in the valley.
 The visits flow in.
-All the Marmots of the country are coming to present their compliments of condolence.
+All the Marmots of the country are arriving to offer their expressions of condolence.
 This is a formality from which I cannot dispense myself.
 I will be the last to go.

 M.03.02.01.03 / M.178

 This morning, after having taken a frugal breakfast of the finest little mountain flowers, I set off to go in search of the White Hare.
 I passed so close to my neighbour’s Burrow, – it was my path, – that I did not think it possible to dispense myself from offering her the Consolation of Philosophy.
 She appeared surprised; evidently, she did not expect my visit.
 I found her shedding tears.
 She had wept the whole night.
 That in no way prevented her from hearing my discourse, nor from replying with a great deal of Wisdom.
 I repent that I have spoken ill of her on more than one occasion.
 I had seen her with prejudiced eyes.
 I was wrong.
 The first duty of a Philosopher is to be just.
 So then, I solemnly withdraw and retract everything that I might have said that is disobliging on her account.
 She is no longer young, that is true; but she carries her age lightly.
 She has an agreeable appearance, a majestic carriage.
 She is grand in the manner of her mourning.
 And then, she adores Philosophy.
 It is she who told me.